Earned media is one of the most cost effective ways manufacturers can promote their products in trade publications.

-This is an opportunity for us because it means this editor needs help.
-She has to get a quality “book,” as it is called, out to subscribers every month that has quality content that is valuable to her readers and helps grow the publication so the advertisers are happy and will continue advertising in the book.
+This is an opportunity for you because it means this editor needs help.
+She has to get a quality “book,” as it is called, out to subscribers every month that contains valuable content for her readers and helps grow the publication.

-And the help we offer her is to provide quality, educational content that is fresh (never published before), that educates her readers, is well researched, provides value to her publication as well as earned media value for us.
+That’s where we step in.
+We provide quality, educational content that is fresh (never published before), that educates her readers, is well researched, provides value to her publication as well as earned media value for us.

 Now we have created an earned media strategy that helps her and your company.
-This editor, like so many, is now open to what we have to offer as long as it meets some specific editorial guidelines, and that’s what we will discuss next.
+This editor is now open to what we have to offer as long as it meets some specific editorial guidelines, and that’s what we will discuss next.

 Those unfamiliar with editorial guidelines invariably have a slew of questions about what is acceptable and what is not.
 The following answers will help you secure an article placement and use it to tout all the features and benefits of your super-duper widget.

 Does an earned media strategy mean I can just write about the features and benefits of my widget?